 - 1. Approve original budgets for consideration by the main Governing Body. - 2.
 Review personnel to ensure staffing reflect the needs of the school - 3.
 Monitor the provision of resources and contracts for services in line with development plans. - 4.
 Prepare and review required policies - 5.
 Monitor income and expenditure and report to the Governing Body on a termly basis. - 6.
 Agree levels of delegation to the Headteacher for the day to day running of the school - 7.
 Approve the list of Authorised Signatories for : - i.
 Signing bank transfers and cheques - ii.
 BACS payments - iii.
 Certifying invoices and petty cash payments - iv.
 Approving orders for supplies, works and services - v.
 Approving salaries and wages - vi.
-Approving budget virements and period end returns - 8.
-Ensure any private funds are audited (if operated under section 14) and presented to the Governing Body for approval annually. - 9.
-Produce and review the Financial Management Policy on an annual basis. - 10.
+Approving budget adjustments - 8.
+Produce and review the Financial Management Policy on an annual basis. - 9.
 Submit four annual forecasts in July, September, December and March (year end)